wernerjoss/grav-plugin-fullcalendar/README.md

 showlegend: false   # set to true to show calendar File Name(s) as Legend below grid
 weekNumbers: false  # set to true to show Week Numbers
 cors_api_url: # the default value is now empty as the formerly used external proxy, https://cors-anywhere.herokuapp.com/ , will no longer work
-addJquery: false # Add Jquery asset in case your Theme does not do this

 ```

 ## Usage